Adding a New Job

 Job Name

-This is a unique label to identify your job, it can be changed at anytime without affecting the underlying tasks and scheduling.
+This is a unique label to identify your job.
+It can be changed at anytime without affecting the underlying tasks and scheduling.

 Logging Level